In this article, we have compiled a list of what we think are the five best Linux video players and thoroughly discussed their features.

 - Extremely responsive.
 Most options for playback are already preconfigured for best performance.

-SMPlayer is a flexible VLC media player alternative that can play all common media formats such as MOV, AVI, MP4, DIVX, MPEG and more with no codecs installed.
-Just install SMPlayer and you’ll be able to play all formats without the hassle to find and install codec packs.
+SMPlayer is a flexible VLC media player alternative that can play all standard media formats such as MOV, AVI, MP4, DIVX, MPEG, and more with no codecs installed.
+Just install SMPlayer, and you’ll be able to play all formats without the hassle of finding and installing codec packs.